-- Drop off and collection will be done at the nursery entrance, with parents not being permitted in the nursery - Staff breaks if using staff rooms then staff should adhere to the 2 metre social distancing rule, and numbers of staff accessing such areas must be limited and nursery offices are not to be used for breaks and where possible, staff breaks should be staggered - Use of communal internal spaces should be restricted as much as possible - Children should be taken to other areas of the nursery, such as toilets in small groups as opposed to a whole group at a time - Staff shifts must be done on a monthly basis (not weekly) to ensure consistency of staff and staff groupings
+- Drop off and collection will be done at the nursery entrance, with parents not being permitted in the nursery - Staff breaks if using staff rooms then staff should adhere to the social distancing rules, and numbers of staff accessing such areas must be limited and nursery offices are not to be used for breaks and where possible, staff breaks should be staggered - Staff should work where possible to adhere to social distancing measures between themselves (although we recognise this is not possible with the children) - Use of communal internal spaces should be restricted as much as possible - Staff shifts must be done on a monthly basis (not weekly) to ensure consistency of staff and staff groupings - Where possible, mixing of groups of children must be minimised and children should not be grouped together with other rooms where this can be avoided. - Staff should also be deployed with minimum mixing between rooms where possible.